bewfz/SchoolCard-CMS/README.md

 2. Install dependencies with `npm install`
 3. Set up your MySQL database and update the connection string in the `.env` file
 4. Run the server with `npm start`

-## Note

-This is a basic CMS application and does not include advanced features like password hashing, input validation, error handling, etc. Always remember to add these features in a production-level application.